wp-plugins/recent-facebook-posts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Widget that lists your recent Facebook profile or page updates / posts.
-It is a faster / prettier / more customizable alternative to Facebooks Like Box.
+Widget that lists your recent Facebook page or profile updates / posts.
+A faster/prettier/more customizable alternative to Facebooks Like Box.

 == Description ==